vesoft-inc/nebula-docs/docs-2.0/nebula-dashboard-ent/4.cluster-operator/cluster-information/audit-log.md

 # Audit log

-The NebulaGraph audit logs store all operations received by graph service in categories.
+The NebulaGraph audit logs store and categorize all operations performed on the Graph service.
 Dashboard Enterprise Edition allows you to quickly view audit logs.

 !!! enterpriseonly